 Dr Tan was getting anxious each day my pregnancy continued.
 He booked two dates for induction.
 I kept avoiding it.
 The twins were due on Friday 24 February.
 I begged him to give me the weekend for labour to start.
 The third and final induction date was booked for Monday 27 February.
 The pressure was on!

-If you’re curious to hear how the girls arrived earthside, pop back next week.
+If you’re curious to hear how the girls arrived earthside, here’s part two.

 Please note – I chose not to have an elective cesarian based on my own personal circumstances, previous birth history and healthy pregnancy.
 I fully appreciate and respect women’s rights to chose how they birth.